MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addservice-directive.md

 **BootFlags**=*value*
 > [!NOTE]
-> This value can only be used with kernel-mode driver services and is only available with Windows 11 version 25381 and above.
+> This value can only be used with kernel-mode driver services and is only available with Windows 11 build 25381 and above.

 Optionally specifies when the operating system should promote a driver's StartType value to 0x0 (SERVICE_BOOT_START).
 You can specify one or more (ORed) of the following numeric values, expressed as hexadecimal values.